EniacProjectGroup/xv6-project/README.md

     }
 ```

-#### Graph (_Conceptual_)
+#### Graph
 A conceptual graph is satisfied as requested in project documentation.

 ![graph](https://imgur.com/ycYuZ31.png)

+As it can be seen in the graph when we have 3:2:1 it is hard to see the effect  of lottery scheduler for a little time slice at the beginning but when we see all time slices since the probablities of processes to run are in 3:2:1 ratio the process with 3 tickets will be executed more than others.

 #### Conclusion

 The lottery scheduler provides a probabilistic fairness model.
-Processes with more tickets tend to get more CPU time, while those with fewer tickets get less but are not completely neglected.
-This setup allows for some flexibility in prioritizing processes without hard guarantees on exact slice counts per cycle.
+Processes with more tickets has more probablity to get more CPU time.
+In lottery scheduler less tickets has the probablity to get less CPU time but are not completely neglected.
+This setup allows operating system to prioritize processes without hard guarantees on exact slice counts per cycle.

-However, randomness can sometimes cause slight irregularities in time slice distribution, particularly over short observation windows.
-This was evident in the graph where, occasionally, the process with fewer tickets still got CPU time due to random selection.
-Over time, though, the scheduler consistently reflects the ticket ratio distribution.

 These are some results we got with ps.
 Randomness is mostly visible.

 ![res1](https://imgur.com/nJM3gga.png)

 ![res2](https://imgur.com/3ifYTg5.png)

+## Task 2.B

+### Task Content
+In this task we are expected to what we can do to prevent starvation in a scenerio where tickets are not chosen random or fairly.

+#### Understanding The Problem
+In lottery scheduler, processes are assigned tickets, and the process with the highest number of tickets has the most posibility to get selected by scheduler.
+In a scenario where processes are not selected randomly or fairly, they might not get CPU time because they have fewer tickets or are passed over too many times.
+So it will lead to starvation.

+#### Choosing A Solution

+To prevent starvation we found a technique called Ticket Aging can be implemented.
+This mechanism ensures that processes which have been waiting longer are given a higher chance of being selected.

+#### Ticket Aging
+**Tracking Wait Time:**  Every process has a wait time counter that which is incremented each time the process is not selected.
+The longer a process waits for being selected, the higher its wait time becomes.

+**Increasing Ticket Count Over Time:**  When wait time of a process increases, it gets more tickets.
+This boost in ticket count increases the probablity of the process being selected for the next time.
+It ensures that processes with fewer tickets but longer wait times are eventually prioritized.

+**Decay of Boosted Tickets:**  Once a process is selected, its extra tickets are reset to the original number.
+This prevents a process from permenantly holding more tickets.
+So, the system avoids giving unfair long-term advantage to any process.

+#### Conclusion
+Randomness is essential in lottery schuduler but in a sceneraio we don't have randomness we can still fix starvation with mechanisms like ticket aging.

+Ticket aging balances trade-off between fairness and prioritization.
+By periodically increasing the ticket count for long-waiting processes, the system ensures that every process gets a fair share of CPU time over the long term, without any process has a starvation.